BeautyFades/EconomiaRESTAPI/README.md

 # GCP Cloud Run Economia REST API

 ## Required Infrastructure
 This project requires the usage of this repository and [this one](https://github.com/BeautyFades/WebScraper) for deployment.
 This repository is a REST API and the other one is for the webscraper.
 Besides these, you will also need a DB.
 I've hosted mine on CloudSQL with Postgres and added the default user's password as a Secret on Cloud Secret Manager.
 For this repository, the changes that need to be applied are inside the _config.py_ file.
 Keep in mind the DB IP Address, Username, Type, and Password (I recommend using a Secret Manager instead of hardcoding the password).
-The Database should have the following schema to work without further edits:
+The Database should have a table called ```selic``` with the following schema to work without further edits:

 ![Schema](https://i.imgur.com/9AyvlIs.png)